next-theme/theme-next-docs/source/docs/getting-started/upgrade.md

 After 2020, the first two repositories have ceased updates.
 The currently active version is v8.
 Please ensure that you have installed the correct version.

+### Upgrade from Active Version

+If you need to upgrade the current active version (NexT v8+), please refer to the [upgrade documentation](https://theme-next.js.org/docs/getting-started/index.html?highlight=install#Upgrading-NexT) (includes essential operations like npm update and configuration checks).

 ### Upgrade from Legacy Version

 It's recommended to upgrade NexT to version 8 to get the latest features and supports in the new [Theme-Next](https://github.com/next-theme/hexo-theme-next) repository.